 • Completion of the preliminary online application

-• Score in the top quartile nationally on your Praxis II content exam
+• Score in the top quartile nationally on your Praxis Subject Assessment (formerly Praxis II exam)

 • Earn admission to a local certification/Master’s program.